AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 ## Test theme configuration

-For a quick test of your Venia configuration, add the following `theme` override directly to `tailwind.config.js`, then remove it after you verify it works.
+For a quick test of your Venia configuration, add the following `theme` override directly to `tailwind.config.js` (then remove it after you verify it works).
 If the text color in your Venia-themed app turns red, your configuration is working correctly.

 ```js
 // tailwind.config.js